PuEnjoy/Learn-Assembly-FU/lecture00.md

 mov edx,0xd
 syscall
 ```

 Working at such a low level can have its advantages and drawbacks, depending on your preference.
 Apart from some very basic support from the assembler, which we will introduce later, you are largely on your own when it comes to tasks like memory allocation, variable management, or advanced control structures.
 Your entire code must be written using the few basic instructions supported by your system's instruction set architecture (ISA).
 While this makes learning the language relatively straightforward, solving complex problems can be quite challenging.

-# Basic Memory
+## Basic Memory

 I won’t cover much about memory here since that will be a significant part of the lecture later.
 However, I will introduce some fundamentals necessary for understanding Assembly.

 When people talk about computer memory or storage, they often refer to long-term persistent storage, such as their SSD or HDD, as "main memory" or "main storage."
 While the term RAM (Random Access Memory) is correct, referring to your SSD as "main memory" is not.
 In computer architecture, RAM is what we refer to as main memory.
 Your slow but large persistent storage, like an SSD, is not relevant for us at the moment.

 Your computer uses more than just these two types of memory, though.
 In addition to lesser-known types like caches, your CPU has its own type of memory called registers.
 Registers are relatively small, holding only a few bytes, but they are incredibly fast and are located as close as possible to where they are needed—inside the processor itself.
 Depending on your system architecture, these registers can store values of 16, 32, or 64 bits.
 Operations such as calculations are performed on these registers.

-# Differend Dialects
+## Differend Dialects

 There isn't just one Assembly language; rather, there are many different dialects.
 The specifics are defined by your system architecture, manufacturer, and operating system.
 For this course, we will be using the Netwide Assembler (NASM) for Intel x86-64 bit Linux kernel systems.
 You don't need to worry too much about what this means just yet.
 If you are already running any Linux distribution on an Intel x86-64 bit CPU, you are all set to follow the lecture.
 Following along on a 32-bit system should also be no problem as long as the proper conversions are done.
 However, using different operating systems, kernels, or architectures, which may result in different dialects and system calls, can be quite challenging and is not recommended.
 Instead, try using the university’s Andora System.

-# First NASM instructions
+## First NASM instructions

 This lecture will be a rather theoretical introduction to all the fundamental instruction you need for your first program.
 You should try to memorize some basics but there is no need to learn this lecture by heart.
 You will automatically learn the details during the later more learning by doing style lectures.

 ### Setting up your enviornment

-Create a new file called firstasm.asm `touch firstasm.asm` - other common file extentions are `.a` and `.as` but I will be using `.asm` during this lecture. <br>
+Create a new file called firstasm.asm `touch firstasm.asm` - other common file extentions are `.a` and `.as` but I will be using `.asm` during this lecture.

 Open the file with any text editor and you are good to go.

 ## Registers

 ### Main registers

 <table style="background-color: ##364452;color: ##364452;margin: 1em 0;border: 1px solid #a2a9b1;border-collapse: collapse;">